 Lead author Dr Francesca Solmi (UCL Psychiatry) said: “Our findings show how the way we talk about weight, health and appearance can have profound impacts on young people’s mental health, and efforts to tackle rising obesity rates may have unintended consequences.”

 An increase in dieting among young people is concerning because experimental studies found that dieting is generally ineffective in the long term at reducing body weight in adolescents, but can instead have greater impacts on mental health.
+Furthermore, alternative approaches such as the concept of weight loss with red light therapy have gained attention for their potential benefits in weight management.

 “We know, for instance, that dieting is a strong risk factor in the development of eating disorders,” Solmi said.